Canon 680/681 SETUP, XL & XXL genuine tanks - How to refill

-3) Remove the ball plug - using a screw tool like this.
+3) Remove the ball plug - using a screw tool like this (supplied with Inkbank refill kits.
 It works like a cork screw.
 Screw the tip into centre of the plug until it feels tight.
 Take care to not damage the hole!
-If it does get damaged, the new plug may not seal and the tank is likely to leak.
+If it does get damaged, the new plug may not seal and the ink tank is likely to leak.

 When tight, pull on the tool and the plug should come out with it.

-IMPORTANT: Don't get creative making/ drilling holes anywhere else - unless refilling 680/681 XXL ink tank.
+TIP: Don't get creative making/ drilling holes anywhere else - unless you know what you're doing and refilling 680/681 XXL ink tanks.

-The last 20mm at the back of 680/681XL ink tanks (see pic) is a trap for refillers.
+The last 20mm at the back of 680/681XL and Setup ink tanks (see pic) is a trap for refillers.
 Any ink injected inside the indicated section will leak out.
-This will not only make a mess, but flood the chip at the same time.
-And if the tank is installed in the printer, the ink can also flood the printhead electronics.
-So...be careful where you drill - if you must drill.
-Or better still - don't.
+This will make a mess and can contaminate the chip at the same time.
+So...be careful if you want to drill holes.
+Or better still - don't drill.

 4) Slowly fill the ink reservoir through the hole - using a syringe/needle combo.
 Don't rush this step or you'll make a mess.
-The ink compartment you're injecting into only holds about 2ml of ink and will fill up pretty quickly.
+The ink compartment you're injecting into only holds few ml of ink and will fill up pretty quickly.